Miss Supranational 2025

 Miss Supranational 2025 was the 16th edition of the Miss Supranational pageant, held at the Strzelecki Park Amphitheater in Nowy Sącz, Poland, on 27 June 2025.

 Harashta Haifa Zahra of Indonesia crowned Eduarda Braum of Brazil as her successor at the end of the event.
-This is Brazil's first title in the pageant’s history.
+This is Brazil's first title in the pageant's history.

 Background

 Location and date

 On 18 January 2025, Gerhard Parzutka von Lipinski, the president of the Miss Supranational Organization, announced that the 16th edition of Miss Supranational would take place on 27 June 2025 at Małopolska region, Poland.

 Selection of participants

 Replacements

 Cemre Eylülker of Turkey withdrew for undisclosed reasons, and was replaced by Candan Şeviktürk.

 Argita Xhangoli of Albania, who won Miss Shqipëria Supranational 2024, withdrew for undisclosed reasons, and was replaced by Xhesika Pengili.

-Debuts, returns, and, withdrawals
+Debuts, returns, and withdrawals

-This edition marked the debut of the Democratic Republic of the Congo and the return of Angola, Cambodia, Estonia, Jamaica, Kyrgyzstan, Latvia, Macau, Namibia, Norway, South Korea, Togo, Turkey, Zambia and Zimbabwe; Estonia and Latvia, which last competed in 2015; Angola in 2017, Macau in 2019; Norway in 2021; Kyrgyzstan in 2022; and Cambodia, Jamaica, Namibia, South Korea, Togo, Turkey, Zambia and Zimbabwe in 2023.
+This edition marked the debut of the Democratic Republic of the Congo and the return of Estonia and Latvia, which last competed in 2015; Angola in 2017, Macau in 2019; Norway in 2021; Kyrgyzstan in 2022; and Cambodia, Jamaica, Namibia, South Korea, Togo, Turkey, Zambia and Zimbabwe in 2023.

-Laura Aleksa of Croatia, Maria Rosa Aviri Ncogo of Equatorial Guinea, Valentina Nartey of Ghana, Maria Gerolymatou of Greece, Dahyan Zelinsky of Paraguay, and Uwase Kimana Emelique of Rwanda were expected to participate but withdrew for unspecified reasons.
+Laura Aleksa of Croatia, María Rosa Aviri Ncogo of Equatorial Guinea, Valentina Nartey of Ghana, Maria Gerolymatou of Greece, Dahyan Zelinsky of Paraguay, and Uwase Kimana Emelique of Rwanda were expected to participate but withdrew for unspecified reasons.

 Additionally, some contestants who had appeared in the SupraChat Challenge also withdrew without explanation, including Aminance Fofanah of Sierra Leone, Bella Davis of Sweden, and Aina Qureishi of Pakistan.
 Qureishi was later replaced by Anniqa Jamal Iqbal, but also withdrew.